yyl/ComputerArchitectureNotes/Pipeline.md

     and (EX/MEM.RegisterRd != ID/EX.RegisterRt)
     and (MEM/WB.RegisterRd = ID/EX.RegisterRt)) ForwardB = 01

-- MEM stage is the _most_ recent
-    - it is different from EX/MEM values
+- `RegWrite` should be active still
+- `$0` cannot be forwarded still
+- check if current destination register holds the latest value by comprating with same register but as source operand
+- occur when trying to read as operand, while latest result has been computed but has not been written yet
 - an example would be summing a vector of numbers into a single register
-- `01` selects forwarding values from MEM/WB
+- `01` forwards values from MEM/WB

 ### Data hazards and stall